 Figure 8.10 Here

 Long-known archaeological evidence can now be better incorporated in the ‘Terrestrial Aegean’ model.
 For instance, the Middle Palaeolithic stone artefacts from the west Aegean shelf around the Sporades Islands may have originated from inundated caves now at depths of 40 m bsl, off the shores of Kyra Panagia (Efstratiou 2001) (Figure 8.1).
-Even though more detailed palaeogeoraphic reconstructions need to be produced, the available evidence suggests that during the long extent of the Middle Palaeolithic, the Sporades islands, situated very close to the present-day mainland coast, formed an elongated land bridge connected to the mainland (Sakellariou & Galanidou 2016: figures 8, 10; 2017).
+Even though more detailed palaeogeographic reconstructions need to be produced, the available evidence suggests that during the long extent of the Middle Palaeolithic, the Sporades islands, situated very close to the present-day mainland coast, formed an elongated land bridge connected to the mainland (Sakellariou & Galanidou 2016: figures 8, 10; 2017).